Pahlavi Iran: Collapse of the monarchy

-The Pahlavi regime collapsed following widespread uprisings in 1978 and 1979.
-Ayatollah Khomeni appointed the politically moderate Mehdi Bazargan as prime minister, who served from 11 February to 6 November 1979.
+Khomeini appointed the politically moderate Mehdi Bazargan as prime minister, who served from 11 February to 6 November 1979.
 Barzagan resigned under Khomeini's growing extremism, authoritarianism and de facto control, after he first attempted to resign in March.
 The Islamic Revolution dissolved the SAVAK and replaced it with the SAVAMA.
-It was run after the revolution, according to U.S. sources and Iranian exile sources in the U.S. and in Paris, by General Hossein Fardoust, who was deputy chief of SAVAK under Mohammad Reza's reign and a friend from boyhood of the deposed monarch.
+It was run after the revolution, according to U.S. sources and Iranian exile sources in the U.S. and in Paris, by General Hossein Fardoust, who was deputy chief of SAVAK under Mohammad Reza's rule and a friend from boyhood of the deposed monarch.

+Exile and present-day

 Mohammad Reza fled the country on 16 January 1979, seeking medical treatment in Egypt, Mexico, the United States, and Panama, and finally resettled with his family in Egypt as a guest of Anwar Sadat.
-On his death in 1980, his son Reza Pahlavi, who was formally invested as Crown Prince on 26 October 1967, succeeded him as head of the Pahlavi dynasty.

-In 2013, Reza Pahlavi established the National Council of Iran in Paris, which serves as a government in exile to reclaim the former throne after a potential overthrow of the current Islamic Republic government.
+On his death on 27 July 1980, his son Reza Pahlavi, who was formally invested as Crown Prince on 26 October 1967, succeeded him as head of the Pahlavi dynasty.
+In 2013, Reza Pahlavi established the Iran National Council in Paris, which serves as a government in exile to reclaim the former throne after a potential overthrow of the current Islamic Republic government.
 However, in February 2019, Pahlavi launched an initiative called the Phoenix Project of Iran.
 According to the National Interest, this is "designed to bring the various strains of the opposition closer to a common vision for a post-clerical Iran."

-Politics
+Government and politics

 The political system of the Imperial State of Iran took place in a parliamentary constitutional monarchy where the Shah served as the head of state and the prime minister as its head of government.
 The National Consultative Assembly was the nation's unicameral parliament, from 1949 it became the lower house when the Senate was established as its upper house of the parliament.

 Legacy

-Under the Qajar dynasty, the Persian character of Iran was not very explicit.
-Although the country was referred to as Persia by westerners, and the dominant language in court and administration was Persian, the dichotomy between pure Persian and Turkic elements had remained obvious until 1925.
-Pahlavi rule was instrumental in Iran's nationalisation in line with Persian culture and language which, among other ways, was achieved through the official ban on the use of minority languages such as Azerbaijani and the successful suppression of separatist movements.
+Reza Shah is credited with the reunification of Iran under a powerful central government.
+This led to a resurgence of Persian nationalism up until 1979, which, among other measures, was achieved through an official ban on the use of minority languages in schools and newspapers, and the successful quelling of separatist movements.

-Reza Shah is credited for the reunification of Iran under a powerful central government.
-The use of minority languages in schools and newspapers was not tolerated.
-The succeeding regime – the Islamic Republic of Iran – has adopted a more inclusive approach in relation to the use of ethnic minorities and their language, however the issues as to Azeris, Iran's largest ethnic minority, remain and pose considerable challenges for the unity and territorial integrity of Iran.
+During the twenty-first century, the Pahlavi era has often been associated with the modernization and economic growth of the Iranian state in the twentieth century, contributing to the continued visibility of its rulers among the population both inside Iran and within the diaspora.
+Chants such as “Javid Shah” (“Long live the Shah”), "Reza Shah, bless your soul", and "This is the final battle, Pahlavi will return" have reportedly seen widespread use among demonstrators opposing the Islamic Republic, including during the Mahsa Amini protests and the 2025–2026 Iranian protests.